onetep-devel/documentation/ldos_calculations.rst

 “d-band centre” is a very useful descriptor about the ability of a metal surface to bind atomic oxygen and other types of adsorbates) and the integrated number of electrons in each component.
-The d-band centre and number of electrons are calculated from a threshold, which by default is set to -15 eV, but this can be adjusted with the ``pdos_d_band_threshold`` keyword.
+The d-band centre and number of electrons in each band are calculated above a threshold.
+By default, this is set to -15 eV, which works well for platinum nanoparticles, but this can be adjusted using the ``pdos_d_band_threshold`` keyword.
+The threshold was introduced as d-orbital contributions occured at regions outside of the d-band, which can be seen in Figure 3a. of [Aarons2019]_.

 [Skylaris2005] C.-K. Skylaris, P. D. Haynes, A. A. Mostofi, and M. C. Payne, J. Chem.
 Phys. **122**, 084119 (2005).